 Many dog owners also agree that letting a dog crunch on a stick of celery helps to refresh their mouths and, perhaps most appealingly of all, freshen your pet’s breath.

 That hot musty musk of your dog’s happy panting can certainly be improved with some tactfully offered celery sticks!

 Celery is also noted as being quite low in natural sugars, and indeed calories.

-As much as that benefits we human beings, dogs can also make the most of it – in asking what’s good for dogs with obesity issues, experts often advise celery or the like as a good treat or reward snack that comes pretty guilt free.
+As much as that benefits we human beings, dogs can also make the most of it – in asking what’s good for dogs with obesity issues, experts often advise celery or the like as a good treat or reward snack that comes pretty guilt-free.

-However, any dog owner feeding fruit or vegetables to their pooch, celery included, is smart to keep in mind that both the teeth and overall digestive system of dogs is far less adept at dealing with this kind of food than we are.
+However, any dog owner feeding fruit or vegetables to their pooch, celery included, is smart to keep in mind that both the teeth and overall digestive system of dogs are far less adept at dealing with this kind of food than we are.